intrinio/javascript-sdk/docs/SecurityApi.md

 var security_api = new intrinio.SecurityApi();

 var opts = {
-  'logic': new intrinio.SecurityScreenGroup(), // SecurityScreenGroup | The logic to screen with, consisting of operators, clauses, and nested groups
+  'logic': new intrinio.SecurityScreenGroup(), // SecurityScreenGroup | The logic to screen with, consisting of operators, clauses, and nested groups.<br/> See <a href=\"/documentation/screener_v2\" target=\"_blank\">screener documentation</a> for details on how to construct conditions.
   'orderColumn': "orderColumn_example", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false // Boolean | Return only primary securities